ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Key Material for Attestation

-A Verifier receives Evidence from an Attester that must be considered untrusted until established otherwise.
-This trust is established using cryptography.
+A Verifier receives Evidence from an Attester that must be considered untrusted until verified through cryptography.
 Typically, the bottom-most Attesting Environment in an Attester will sign claims about a Target Environment with a private key that that Attesting Environment possesses and the Verifier will verify the resulting Evidence with a public key it possesses, called a verification key below.
 While this is typical,